What is individual counseling?

 Mental Health Services at New Heights Counseling

-Life is complicated, and we understand that you might be dealing with more than one problem.
+Life is complicated, and we understand you might be dealing with multiple problems.
 Our therapists at New Heights Counseling have a variety of specialties.
-We’re able to offer a wide variety of mental health services.
+We're able to offer a wide variety of mental health services.
 We can do so in our office in Fort Walton Beach or online in Florida.
-Some of our specialties include anxiety counseling, depression counseling, addiction counseling, EMDR counseling, trauma therapy, PTSD therapy, adolescent counseling, couples counseling, family counseling, military counseling, group counseling, individual counseling, and more!
-We’re here to help.
+Some of our specialties include anxiety counseling, depression counseling, EMDR counseling, trauma therapy, PTSD therapy, adolescent counseling, couples counseling, family counseling, military counseling, group counseling, individual counseling, and more!
+We're here to help.